aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* List ko readable format me print karna
+* Prints the list in a readable format

 ---